 Other nasopharyngeal cancers include adenoid cystic and mucoepidermoid carcinomas, malignant mixed tumors, adenocarcinomas, lymphomas, fibrosarcomas, osteosarcomas, chondrosarcomas, and melanomas.

 Nasopharyngeal cancer often presents with palpable lymph node metastases in the neck.
 Another common presenting symptom is hearing loss, usually caused by nasal or eustachian tube obstruction leading to a middle ear effusion.
-Other symptoms include ear pain, purulent bloody rhinorrhea, frank epistaxis, cranial nerve palsies, and cervical lymphadenopathy.
+Other symptoms include ear pain, purulent bloody rhinorrhea, frank epistaxis, and cranial nerve palsies.
 Cranial nerve palsies most often involve the 6th, 4th, and 3rd cranial nerves due to their location in the cavernous sinus, in close proximity to the foramen lacerum, which is the most common route of intracranial spread for these tumors.
 Because lymphatics of the nasopharynx communicate across the midline, bilateral metastases are common.

-Staging of Nasopharyngeal Cancer
+Prognosis for Nasopharyngeal Cancer

 Because of the location and extent of involvement, nasopharyngeal cancers often are not amenable to surgical resection.
 They are typically treated with chemotherapy and radiation therapy, which are often followed by adjuvant chemotherapy.

 Recurrent tumors can be treated with another course of radiation, commonly with brachytherapy (radioactive implant placement); radionecrosis of the skull base is a risk.
 An alternative to radiation, for highly selected patients, is skull base resection.
-Resection is usually done by removing part of the maxilla for access but, in select cases, resection can be done endoscopically, although little data yet exists on endoscopic resection.
+Resection is usually done by removing part of the maxilla for access but, in select cases, resection can be done endoscopically, although little data yet exist on endoscopic resection.
 (See also the National Cancer Institute’s summary Nasopharyngeal Cancer Treatment.)